Integral conditions for nonuniform $\mu$-dichotomy on the half-line: Introduction

 \section{Introduction}

 The notion of exponential dichotomy is a fundamental tool in the study of stability of difference and differential equations and can be traced back to the work of Perron~\cite{Pe.1930} on the stability of ordinary differential equations, and of Li~\cite{Li.1934} for discrete time systems.
-We also refer to the book of Chicone and Latushkin \cite{Ch.La.1999} for important results in infinite-dimensional spaces.
+We also refer to the book of Chicone and Latushkin \cite{Ch.La.1999} for important results in infinite-dimensional spaces and the book of P\"otzsche \cite{Pot.2010} for nonautonomous discrete systems.

-In some situations, in particular for nonautonomous systems, the concept of exponential dichotomy is too restrictive and it is important to look for more general hyperbolic behavior.
+In some situations, in particular for nonautonomous systems, the classical concept of (uniform) exponential dichotomy is too restrictive and it is important to look for more general hyperbolic behavior.
 We can identify, at least, two ways to generalize this concept: allow some loss of hyperbolicity along the trajectories, a path leading to notions similar to Pesin's nonuniform hyperbolicity~\cite{Pe.1976,Pe.1977-1,Pe.1977-2}, and consider asymptotic behavior that is not necessarily exponential, an approach followed by Naulin and Pinto in \cite{Na.Pi.1995,Pi.1994}, where the authors considered uniform dichotomies with asymptotic behavior given by general growth rates.

-In recent years, a large number of papers study different aspects of the dynamical behavior of systems with nonuniform exponential dichotomies, a type of dichotomic behavior where some exponential loss of hyperbolicity along the trajectories is allowed (see for example the work of Barreira and Valls~\cite{Ba.Va.2008-1} and papers \cite{Lu.Me,Pr.Pr.Cr.2012,Sa.Ba.Sa.2013}).
-Also, several results were obtained in \cite{Ba.Me.Po,Ba.Ch.Va.2013,Ba.Va.2008-2,Ba.Va.2009,Be.Si.,Be.Si.2009,Be.Si.2012,Be.Si.2013,Ch} for dichotomic behaviors that are both nonuniform and not necessarily exponential.
+In recent years, a large number of papers study different aspects of the dynamical behavior of systems with nonuniform exponential dichotomies, a type of dichotomic behavior where some exponential loss of hyperbolicity along the trajectories is allowed (see for example the work of Barreira and Valls~\cite{Ba.Va.2008-1} and papers \cite{Lu.Me.2014,Pr.Pr.Cr.2012,Sa.Ba.Sa.2013}).
+Also, several results were obtained in \cite{Ba.Me.Po,Ba.Ch.Va.2013,Ba.Va.2008-2,Be.Si.,Be.Si.2013,Ch} for general nonuniform behavior and in \cite{Ba.Va.2009,Be.Si.2009,Be.Si.2012} for nonuniform polynomial behavior.